Last Updated on August 24, 2023

 As it’s just a State Park and not a full blown tourist attraction, there is nowhere to buy food or drink, even the water fountain was out of order when I visited.
 When I visited I was there for a few hours and we didn’t even complete all the trails.
 There are toilet facilities though and during the warmer months on the weekends there are State Park Interpreters to tell you about the trails and the bats that live in the caves.

-As mentioned in my 15 Crazy Differences Living in Iowa/USA post, there are plenty of bugs here too, make sure to wear bug spray!
+There are plenty of bugs, so make sure to wear bug spray!
 The trails are very ‘wild’ so there are lots of bugs around!

 Despite the lack of rain in the summer, the trails are still muddy, wearing old, comfortable shoes would be a good idea.
 For the adventurous people that want to crawl around inside the caves, take old clothes that you don’t mind getting dirty!
 Some of the caves can only be accessed by crawling on hands and knees.